hbashton/VIIPER/docs/index.md

 ## What is VIIPER?

-VIIPER lets developers create virtual USB input devices (like game controllers, keyboards, and mice) that can be controlled programmatically (even over a network!) (using USBIP under the hood).
+VIIPER lets developers create and programmatically control virtual USB input devices (using USBIP under the hood), enabling seamless integration for gaming, automation, testing and remote control scenarios.

-These virtual devices are indistinguishable from real hardware to the operating system and applications, enabling seamless integration for testing, automation, and remote control scenarios.
+These virtual devices are indistinguishable from real hardware to the operating system and applications.

+- Runs on Linux and Windows.
+- _(Optional)_ network support built in: control devices over a network with lower overhead than raw USBIP alone.
 - VIIPER abstracts away all USB / USBIP details.
-- Device emulation happens in userspace code instead of kernel drivers, so no kernel programming is required to add new device types.
+- VIIPER is portable and runs entirely in userspace.
+    - Utilizes a generic USBIP kernel mode driver
+      (built into Linux; on Windows [usbip-win2](https://github.com/vadimgrn/usbip-win2) provides a signed kernel mode driver)
+      New device types never require touching kernel code.
-- Users need USBIP installed once (built into Linux, usbip-win2 for Windows), after that VIIPER can run without additional dependencies or system-wide installation.
+- After installing USBIP once, VIIPER can run without additional dependencies or system-wide installation.

 VIIPER comes in two distinct flavors:

 - **VIIPER server**
-a self-contained, (no dependencies) portable, standalone executable.
+  a self-contained, (no dependencies, statically linked) portable, standalone executable
-  providing a lightweight TCP based API for feeder application development.
+    - exposing a lightweight TCP-API
+    - control devices from any language or machine on the network
 - **libVIIPER**
-a single shared library that allows you to emulate devices using USBIP directly from within your application.
+  a single shared library to embed device emulation directly into your application
+  See Examples for C and C# [here](./examples/libVIIPER)
-  See [libVIIPER documentation](libviiper/overview.md) for details and examples.
+  or the [libVIIPER documentation](libviiper/overview.md) for details and examples.

 For why you should pick one over the other see the [FAQ](#why-choose-the-the-standalone-executable-and-interfacing-via-tcp-over-and-the-shared-object-libviiper-library)